Cocoa panyols

-The Panyols are a (tri-racial) ethnic group in Trinidad and Tobago of African, European, and Indigenous descent, primarily of mixed, Indigenous Amerindian, Afro-Trinidadian, and White Trinidadian descent.
+The Panyols are a tri-racial ethnic group in Trinidad and Tobago of African, European, and South American descent, primarily of mixed, mestizo and Indigenous South American, Afro-Trinidadian, and White Trinidadian descent.
 The name is a derivation of the word 'español', as well as the community's settlement in what became predominantly cocoa cultivated regions of Trinidad.
 Also referred to as Pagnols or Payols, the panyol communities draw cultural influence from both sides of the Gulf of Paria, and are predominantly found within the Northern Range rainforest mountains and valleys of Trinidad, with South American cultural influences most predominantly derived from regions around the Orinoco, and Caura River, Venezuela.

 Panyols and Cocoa Panyols self references

 The Venezuelan and Colombian peasant cocoa-farm workers of the Venezuelan ancestry of Panyol landowners were referred to as Cocoa Panyols (or Cocoa Payols).
-The present-day Panyols of Trinidad and Tobago are descendants of those Venezuelan, Colombian, and Spanish Settlers, whose ancestors originated from Canary Islands, and Gulf of Paria and neighboring region ethnic indigenous Amerindians communities on both sides of the Gulf of Paria, its Peninsulas, and into the Northern Range Rain Forest Mountains Valleys, of Trinidad.
-They traveled over the Chaguaramas Peninsula and Mountains of Diego Martin into the Rain Forest of the Northern Mountain Range of Trinidad and formed Villages high and deep in various parts of the Mountains to the Caura region, and via Caura River Trinidad, in past history and later generations during the Cédula de Población.
+The present-day Panyols of Trinidad and Tobago are descendants of those Venezuelan, Colombian, and Spanish settlers, whose ancestors originated from Canary Islands, and Gulf of Paria and neighboring region ethnic Indigenous communities on both sides of the Gulf of Paria, its Peninsulas, and into the Northern Range Rain Forest Mountains Valleys, of Trinidad.
+They traveled over the Chaguaramas Peninsula and Mountains of Diego Martin into the Rain Forest of the Northern Mountain Range of Trinidad and formed Villages high and deep in various parts of the Mountains to the Caura region, and via Caura River Trinidad, in past history and later generations during the Cédula de Población of 1783.